Epicodus-Curriculum/career-services-full-stack/student-handbook.md

     *  Due at 8 am on Monday for full-time students.
     *  Due at 9 am on Sunday for part-time students.

 Once you are passing a project, there's nothing more required of you.
-You can tell whether you’ve passed or failed a project by your feedback on Epicenter.
+You can tell whether you've passed or failed a project by your feedback on Epicenter.

 If you do not meet the objectives on your initial submission, you'll need to resubmit your project.
 It's commonplace for students to do a resubmission and the feedback will direct you on what's missing.
 Keep in mind that you do not have to wait until the resubmission deadline to turn in your project — we welcome you to turn in resubmissions early.